feliperenan/dynamic_nested/README.md

 * It must contains at least one nested markup rendered on the page since `DinamicNested` will use it as a template to clone.
 * You must be using the last version of `Phoenix.HTML` that supports `skip_hidden` fields.
-* There is no way to whether execute callbacks before/after cloning rows or removing them.